Maple Leaf Sports & Entertainment: Further expansion

-Before MLSE completed its purchase of the Argonauts of the CFL in early 2018, the company contemplated purchasing the team at least twice, with minority partner Tanenbaum keen to add the team to his list of franchises, but concluded that the cost and effort that would be required to make the team profitable was not worth the minimal financial upside.
-In 2013, it was reported that the company was again considering purchasing the team and having them play at a renovated BMO Field, with the asking price reportedly $20 million, but later coming down to $10 million.
+MLSE explored purchasing the Argonauts of the CFL at least twice in the 2000s and 2010s, with minority partner Tanenbaum keen to add control of the team to his portfolio, but concluded that the cost and effort required to make the team profitable was not worth the minimal financial upside.
+In 2013 it was reported that the company was considering purchasing the team and having them play at a renovated BMO Field, with the asking price reportedly $20 million, but later coming down to $10 million.
 A vote by MLSE's board on purchasing the team was called in December 2013, but they were unable to come to an agreement on the issue.
 On May 20, 2015, it was announced that two of the three ownership partners of MLSE, Bell Canada and Tanenbaum's Kilmer Group, had acquired ownership of the Argos, with the deal to close at the end of the year, and would move the team to BMO Field for the 2016 season.
-It has been speculated that Rogers was not interested in investing in the team since Bell has exclusive rights to broadcast all CFL games.
-MLSE eventually completed its purchase the Argos in January 2018.
+It was speculated that Rogers was not interested in investing in the team since Bell had exclusive rights to broadcast all CFL games.
+MLSE eventually purchased the Argos in January 2018.
 According to the National Post, the sale, which came less than a month after the team won the 2017 Grey Cup, "is expected to help the Argos, given MLSE's financial scale and promotional, ticketing and operational advantages."
-Additionally, it is thought that control of the Argos by MLSE will enhance Toronto's chances of acquiring an NFL franchise, with Peddie saying "the NFL is telling them that if you want an NFL team, you better make sure the Argos are okay."
-Leiweke has said that moving into a renovated BMO field "will help turn [the Argos] around" and that "there's no way the NFL comes here without the CFL being unbelievably successful first."
-Upon completion of the sale, MLSE now owns four of the five major league sports teams in Toronto (only the Blue Jays are not owned by MLSE, although Rogers Communications, which owns the Blue Jays, has an ownership stake in MLSE).
+Additionally, it was thought that control of the Argos by MLSE would enhance Toronto's chances of acquiring an NFL franchise, with Peddie saying "the NFL is telling them that if you want an NFL team, you better make sure the Argos are okay."
+Leiweke said that moving into a renovated BMO field "will help turn [the Argos] around" and that "there's no way the NFL comes here without the CFL being unbelievably successful first."
+Upon completion of the sale MLSE owned four of the five major league sports teams in Toronto, with only the Blue Jays not owned by MLSE, although their owner (Rogers Communications) has an ownership stake in MLSE.

 When the nearby city of Oshawa built a new arena, known as General Motors Centre, MLSE was chosen to manage the building.
 However, disappointing results in the first year and a half of operations following the arena's opening in November 2006 led MLSE to request that its contract be terminated in March 2008.
 The company had been attempting to get into the business of managing facilities beyond those where their teams play but decided to withdraw, with Bob Hunter, MLSE's Vice President of venues and entertainment, saying that managing the arena was "no longer a strategic focus for us".